scalatra/scalatra-book/src/_20_organizing_your_application.md

 #### Use ScalatraServlet if:

-* You want to match routes with a prefix deeper than the context path. c
+* You want to match routes with a prefix deeper than the context path.